spockiash/ObsidianVaults/GoLang/Pointers/Pointers.md

 ```
 It is used to create pointer from an variable.
 ## The indirection operator
-The `*` is the indirection operator, it returns the value of where the pointer points to:
+The `*` is the indirection operator, it returns the value of where the pointer points to (the memory address):
 ```go
 x := 10
 pointer := &x // create pointer with address operator